-Tillerson says it's 'up to North Korea' to engage in talks with US
+Tillerson downplays Pence's suggestion that US is ready to talk with North Korea

-Washington (CNN)Secretary of State Rex Tillerson said Monday it will be "up to North Korea" to decide when it is ready to engage in serious and meaningful diplomatic talks with the US.
+Cairo (CNN)Secretary of State Rex Tillerson said Monday it will be "up to North Korea" to decide when it is ready to engage in serious and meaningful diplomatic talks with the US.

 Tillerson was reacting to Vice President Mike Pence's remarks to the Washington Post on Sunday that the Trump administration is now willing to sit down and talk with North Korea.

 "As to the vice president's comments about potentially having talks and whether it's the start of a diplomatic process, I think it's too early to judge.
-As we've said for some time, it's really up to the North Koreans to decide when they're ready to engage with us in a sincere, a meaningful way," Tillerson said Monday at a news conference in Cairo, Egypt.
+As we've said for some time, it's really up to the North Koreans to decide when they're ready to engage with us in a sincere, a meaningful way," Tillerson said Monday at a news conference in Cairo.

 He said the North Koreans "know what has to be on the table for conversations."